MuniNihitha/MuniNihitha.github.io/_posts/2019-07-12-Learning-the-regulatory-code-of-the-genome-using-Basset.md

  ```

  <h4><b> III.Training: </b></h4>
-    <p> This model is trained on the DNA-seq data sets of 164 cell types which is found in the Road Map and ENCODE Consortium.</p>
+  This model is trained on the DNA-seq data sets of 164 cell types which is found in the Road Map and ENCODE Consortium.